galkahana/PDF-Writer/readme.md

 target_link_libraries (TextExtraction PDFHummus::PDFWriter)
 ```

-This will either download the project and build it or use and installed version.
+This will either download the project and build it or use an installed version (provided that one exists and has a matching version).
 Change the `GIT_TAG` value to what version you'd like to install.
-You can use tags, branches, commit hashs. everything goes.
+You can use tags, branches, commit hashs. anything goes.
 Includes are included haha.

 # Packaging PDFHummus for installing someplace else